tipoqueno/UI-Design/README.md

 ### Testing Apps

+#### Usability testing

 - [POP.
 Prototyping on paper](https://marvelapp.com/pop/) - POP helps you transform your pen and paper ideas into an interactive iPhone or Android prototype.

+#### Technical testing

+- [Testing with Xcode](https://developer.apple.com/library/content/documentation/DeveloperTools/Conceptual/testing_with_xcode/chapters/09-ui_testing.html) - UI testing gives you the ability to find and interact with the UI of your app in order to validate the properties and state of the UI elements.

 <sup>[back to table of contents](#table-of-contents)</sup>